NenyeIkpa/printf/README.md

 			_puto a function that prints the number given in octal form that is base 8 _putu a function that prints the number given in decimal form that is base 10 _putx a function that prints the number given in lower case hexadecimal form that is base 16.
+			_putX a function that prints the number given in capital letter hexadecimal form